Overview

 Pedestrian-friendly

-We’re narrowing travel lanes and installing bump-outs to slow down traffic, making it safer for pedestrians to get around.
+We’re narrowing travel lanes and installing bump-outs to slow down traffic, making it easier for pedestrians to get around.
 We’re also frequently shortening crosswalks and installing pedestrian refuge islands to make crossing our streets easier.

 In December 2023, the City adopted its new Traffic Calming Guidelines to promote the use of traffic calming techniques, such as road diets, mini roundabouts, and other design strategies that reduce vehicle speed to improve pedestrian safety.